dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.4.2 =
+Fix: Race condition hazard that could compromise the security of this plugin now fixed.
+This is an IMPORTANT SECURITY UPDATE.

 = 3.4.1 =
 - Fix: Admin can now select to not use any exchange rates if not needed.